jessnewman19/phase-4-rails-project-kandj/README.md

-# Project Template: React/Rails API
+# React/Rails API

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project is an application to help users track fluid intake throughout the day.

-## Requirements
+## Tech stack

-- Ruby 2.7.4
+- Ruby / Ruby on Rails
+- JavaScript
 - NodeJS (v16), and npm
 - Heroku CLI
 - Postgresql

-See Environment Setup below for instructions on installing these tools if you don't already have them.

 ## Setup